stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ```

 Note that in this case the uniform buffer is visible to the host (i.e. the application) which is less performant than device-local memory.
-However this allows the application to update the matrix as required without the overhead of copying via an intermediate staging buffer.
+However this allows the application to update the matrix per frame without the overhead of copying via an intermediate staging buffer.

 A second binding is required in the descriptor set layout for the uniform buffer: